-A set of biomechanical parameters as body and cover dynamic mass and stiffness was estimated from the spectral description of the glottal source reconstructed by inverse filtering.
-The inter-cycle unbalances of these parameters were also estimated.
-Open, Close and Return Quotients were added to the parameter set as well as Contact, Adduction and Permanent Gap Defects.
-The parameter set was completed with jitter, shimmer, NHR and Mucosal Wave ratio to produce a feature vector of 65 parameters referred to as \mathbf{x}{sij} , where s refers to the subject, i is for the session, and j determines the filler.
-A set of pair-wise parameter matching experiments was carried out by likelihood ratio contrasts used in forensic voice matching [6].
-The test is based on two-hypotheses contrasts: that the conditional probability between voice samples $\mathbf{Z}a = \{\mathbf{x}{aij}\}$ and $\mathbf{Z}b = \{\mathbf{x}{bij}\}$ (from the two subjects under test, a and b) is larger than the conditional probability of each subject to a Reference Speaker's Model Γ_R in terms of logarithmic likelihood ratios where conditional probabilities have been evaluated using Gaussian Mixture Models $(\Gamma_a, \Gamma_b, \Gamma_R)$ constructed using available material from each speaker's vector subset and the reference set as:
+A set of biomechanical parameters as body and cover dynamic mass and stiffness was estimated from the glottal source by inverse filtering [9].
+The inter-cycle unbalances of these parameters were also used.
+Open, Close and Return Quotients were added to the parameter set as well as Contact Gap Defects.
+The parameter set was completed with jitter, shimmer and NHR ratio to produce a feature vector of 65 parameters given as x{sii}, where s refers to the subject, i is for the session, and j for the filler.
+Pair-wise parameter matching experiments were carried out by likelihood ratio contrasts used in forensic voice matching [11].
+The test is based on two-hypotheses contrasts: that the conditional probability between voice samples $Z_a = \{x{aij}\}$ and $Z_b = \{x{bij}\}$ (from the two subjects under test, a and b) is larger than the conditional probability of each subject relative to a Reference Speaker's Model Γ{R} in terms of logarithmic likelihood where conditional probabilities have been evaluated using Gaussian Mixture Models (Γ_a , Γ_b , Γ_R) as